 I’ve never considered myself a gamer, I never owned a dedicated gaming device, and generally only played games like the LucasArts adventures (including successors like Telltale and Double Fine’s Broken Age), or Myst, but recently I came across Star Trek Online and caught the bug.
 Since STO is a rather large game, it took me a while to get into the jargon and understand it.
 So I thought I’d present my findings here for others who would like to try out this game.

-For the TL;DR crowd, the short blurb is that STO is a massively multiplayer online RPG, but with enough story and single-player missions (some, especially in the Federation faction, very moody and scary) that even story-puzzle-adventure nerds like me can enjoy it without feeling that the grinding is too much of an err… grind.
+For the TL;DR crowd, the short blurb is that STO is a massively multiplayer online RPG, but with enough story and single-player missions (some very moody and scary) that even story-puzzle-adventure nerds like me can enjoy it without feeling that the grinding is too much of an err… grind.
 It is set in the classic Star Trek universe of the TV series, so is a nice Sci-fi spaceship setting.
-The major downside of the game is that the Mac client is very crashy (but luckily it usually crashes between locations, so mission progress is rarely lost), and it takes a while to start up and be playable each time.
-Good opportunity to do some chores around the place.
+The major downside is that STO’s system requirements are rather narrow, and not easy to find, and the game will just randomly crash if you don’t meet them instead of alerting you to the mismatch beforehand.

 How do I get it?